codedevotional/articles/naming.md

 end
 ```

-At this point, it might be tempting reach for an overtly literal function name, like `split_and_join` above.
+At this point, it might be tempting to reach for an overtly literal function name, like `split_and_join` above.
 Indeed, the code splits and joins a name.
 It's quick and easy to conceive of; it's convenient.

 The name `split_and_join` mirrors the function's internals.
 Refer back to the Abstraction Ladder diagram above.
 Linguistically, Molly seems like concrete entity, but internally she's a collection of subprocesses.
 It would be technically correct, but awfully strange, to have named Molly after her internal subprocesses, perhaps something like `organs_and_bones_and_waggy_tail`.